telerik/blazor-docs/knowledge-base/grid-customize-delete-confirmation-dialog.md

 ## Solution

-The built-in Delete Confirmation Dialog is designed to be enabled with minimum effort and code (only by enabling the `ConfirmDelete` parameter of the Grid).
+The built-in Delete Confirmation Dialog requires minimum effort and code.
+It only needs the `ConfirmDelete` parameter of the Grid to be `true`.
 Thus, the dialog itself does not provide customization options.
-However, there are several approaches that you can aplly to achieve a custom Delete Confirmation Dialog.
+However, there are several ways to achieve a custom Delete Confirmation Dialog.

 This article lists several samples for the Grid component.
 The suggested solutions, however, are applicable for the Treelist and Scheduler components, too.